Trevor Grimshaw: Final exhibitions and death

 By the time of his death, in a house fire in November 2001, Grimshaw had become an alcoholic and a reclusive figure.
-He held his last show in 1997 in the County Museum and Art Gallery at Prostejov, Moravia, Czech Republic, his 50th show in his 50th year.
+He held his last show in 1997 in the County Museum and Art Gallery at Prostějov, Czech Republic, his 50th show in his 50th year.

 Grimshaw's daughter organised a retrospective exhibition of her father's work, which took place from February to May 2004 at Stockport Art Gallery.

 Ceridwen Grimshaw (Trevor's youngest daughter) recently discovered negatives taken from Grimshaw's 1970's 3 trips to Woodham's Barry Scrapyard in South Wales (see above).
 Almost 100 of these images were unused and 90 were exhibited at Stockport War Museum and Art Gallery from 11 May 2019 to June 15, 2019 titled "Trevor Grimshaw - Unseen Barry Photographs".
 Grimshaw's intention was to show the effects of Barry's salt air on over 100 steam locomotives awaiting scrapping (although most were eventually saved).
+A further showing of this exhibition was planned for late in 2021 at the Upfront Gallery near Penrith, alongside oiher railway artists.